Approved Boundary Map

 Actions Leading Up To Board Approval

 Your feedback in the boundary planning process has been pivotal in helping the boundary committee make informed decisions.
 Based on the information gathered and an analysis of expected enrollment data, the boundary committee developed a final boundary map that was recommended for Board approval on January 25, 2021.
 The Board approved the proposed map.
-Staff and families will receive a message from the District with more information in the coming days.

 In November, the boundary committee presented three new boundary map options for consideration.
 Click here to see the message sent to families regarding the boundary considerations.
 In November and December, all stakeholder audiences were given a chance to weigh in on the boundary options, through the ThoughtExchange.
 The ThoughtExchange is no longer open for feedback submissions, but you can view the archived feedback.
 Below are the boundary options that were proposed.